Cost of living: Young professionals targeted by investment scams

 Fraud prevention service Cifas said that fraudsters quickly directed victims off these platforms to private emails or accounts, where their details and money were then stolen.

-A separate survey by UK Finance suggested that more than a third (34%) of 18 to 34-year-olds said they could respond to an unprompted approach from someone offering an investment opportunity or a loan, with 30% saying they might also provide their personal or financial details to secure the arrangement.
+A survey by UK Finance suggested that more than a third (34%) of 18 to 34-year-olds said they would respond to an unprompted approach from someone offering an investment opportunity or a loan, with 30% saying they might also provide their personal or financial details to secure the arrangement.

-Consumer safety charity, Electrical Safety First, is also warning younger people to be careful when buying second-hand instead of new to save money.
+Consumer safety charity, Electrical Safety First, is also warning younger people to be careful when buying second-hand products instead of new ones to save money.

 It said more than 40% of consumers it asked in a survey were considering buying second-hand electrical items as an alternative to new products, specifically owing to the cost-of-living squeeze.
 That rose to two-thirds of 25 to 34-year-olds.